mohamed00736/mohamed00736/README.md

 ### :man_technologist: About Me :

-I am an ANDROID  DEV  from ALGERIA.
+I am an Software Engineer from ALGERIA.

   - 👽: I’m working as an     Asociate Engineer 1  for  <a  href="https://yassir.com/">  YASSIR (YC W20)  </a> .